 Read More: Is Malta Expensive?
 A Guide to Prices in Malta

 One of the best things about travelling full stop is sampling the local cuisine and trying new and delicious dishes, and Malta is no exception.
 Maltese cuisine is fresh, vibrant and surprisingly diverse, drawing from the countless influences that have impacted the archipelago over the centuries.

 You will find some delicious seafood dishes that are both hearty and light simultaneously, including such delicacies like octopus in garlic and lampuki pie.
 Quite obviously, seafood does reign supreme in the Maltese isles, however, carnivores can find something to love here, as well.
 Countless dishes featuring rabbit, for instance, are quite common in Malta.

 If you’re a fan of local pastry and fast food, then you will be thrilled with pastizzi, a small phyllo pastry that is typically filled with either cheese or mushy peas — the latter clearly being a harken back to the days when Malta was under British rule.

-Malta is also home to some great wineries and unique grape varietals.
-In the past, Maltese wine was looked down upon by both tourists and locals, who would prefer the wines from Italy, however, a number of winemakers in the recent years have been reclaiming the viticulture of Malta and have made some truly great vintages that are worth sampling when you visit Malta and Gozo.
+Malta is also home to some great wineries and unique grape varieties.
+In the past, Maltese wine was looked down upon by both tourists and locals, who would prefer the wines from Italy, however, a number of winemakers in recent years have been reclaiming the viticulture of Malta and have made some truly great vintages that are worth sampling when you visit Malta and Gozo.

 If you’d like to know more about Maltese cuisine beyond what is covered in this Malta travel guide, then make sure to browse through the article below so you know exactly what to eat and drink on your holiday!